Episode 1: The Battle for Library E-Book Ownership

 • How e-book licensing actually works [00:00]: Publishers and vendors set the terms.
 Libraries don't own anything.

-• The price gouging problem [15:00]: E-books cost libraries 2-3x more than they cost consumers.
+• The pricing problem [15:00]: E-books cost libraries 2-3x more than they cost consumers.
 Why.

 • What's being done about it [30:00]: Open access, institutional repositories, and the real solutions.